Veterans Support Center Staff

 Paul Morgan, Director, Veterans Support Center

 An alumnus of the U, Paul is the son of a Sailor, brother to two Marines, and father of a Marine.
 He retired from the Marine Corps after serving more than 20 years in the enlisted and officer ranks.
 As a “CommO,” he served in multiple Communications and Information Systems billets, as well as other assignments such as Aide de Camp, Recruiting Operations Officer, Commanding Officer, and Leadership Instructor at the Marine Corps University.
 After retiring, he worked as a defense contractor, middle school Algebra teacher, and senior administrator at a small private university.
-Paul earned a BS in Psychology from the U and an M.Ed. from the University of Virginia.
-Paul is married with three children and three big dogs.
+Paul earned a B.S. in Psychology from the U, an M.Ed. in Educational Psychology from the University of Virginia, and a Ph.D. in Strategic Leadership from James Madison University.
+Paul is married with three children and two big dogs.

 Carmen Gold, Career Coach